KhartesViewer/khartes/README.md

 ## Creating a high-resolution data volume from TIFFs

-If you have been following this tutorial exactly, you have created, and have been navigating within, data volume that contains the entire scroll, but at very low resolution.
+If you have been following this tutorial exactly, you have created, and have been navigating within, a data volume that contains the entire scroll, but at very low resolution.

-Now you will create a high-resolution data volume that contains a much smaller range.
+Now you will create a high-resolution data volume that covers a much smaller range.

 To begin, bring up the TIFF loader dialog by selecting the